RaidenEiMyFriend/simple_IR/README.md

     ```

     > The above query results may be changed because indexed data can be updated.
 To get updated index, run `git pull origin windows` command.
+- For app: Run `app.py` and click the url given in your terminal (something like http://127.0.0.1:5000)